davmacario/dotfiles/README.md

   - Since I switched from Vim to NVim, I first followed [this guide](https://neovim.io/doc/user/nvim.html#nvim-from-vim) - do this if you already have a working `.vimrc` and you want to import the settings
   - Now I have completely moved over from old settings, and I followed this [video](https://youtu.be/w7i4amO_zaE?si=zt8Bdg__X2dYAQwY) to get up and running (Lua is so cool!)
 - Package manager: [Packer](https://github.com/wbthomason/packer.nvim)
+  - Run `:PackerSync` the [packer config file](config/lua/dmacario/packer.lua) to install all plugins at once
 - Fuzzy finder: [Telescope](https://github.com/nvim-telescope/telescope.nvim)
 - Parser: [treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
 - Debugger: [nvim-dap](https://github.com/mfussenegger/nvim-dap)